uaf-arctic-eco-modeling/dvm-dos-tem/HOWTO_RELEASE.md

    * Click the button for "Draft new release" (upper right).
    * Choose the Tag version in the tag box.
    * Put the version number and date in the title box (first line of your release note).
-   * Paste your markdown release message into the descriotion box.
+   * Paste your markdown release message into the description box.
    * Check the preview.
    * Click the Publish button.